trywilco/ditto-android/Readme.md

 })
 ```

+Keep the MongoDB shell open as we will need it in future steps.

 # Setup the Ditto MongoDB Connector

 Currently, the Ditto MongoDB Connector will only work with documents that have been updated since the connector was created.
 This means the workflow needs to be: